HrodeDotFr/gulp-obfuscate-selectors/README.md

 - css: matches .selectors and #selectors
 - html: matches id="selector"s, class="selector"s, and for="selector"s
-- js: matches exact strings by looping through the library, which is dangerous if you use common words as selectors
+- js: matches .selectors and #selectors
 - remove-unused: should be run last, and only on stylesheets - it removes all declarations present in the library which haven't been used

 If a processor is listed which isn't built in, gulp-obfuscate-selectors will attempt to `require` it.